 The iPad Program is for students from Years 7 to 12.
-Students need to follow the iPad learning expectations (PDF, 104 KB) guide, which outlines how iPads should be used in class and around the school.
+Students are required to follow the BYOD Program Network User Policy (PDF, 308KB), which outlines how iPads should be used in class and around the school, along with information around cloud-based services used at Brisbane State High School.

 All students are expected to have their iPad at school and charged, with enough space to save class work and install apps and books for classes.
-Students must abide by the standards in the school's Responsible Behaviour Plan.
+Students must abide by the standards in the school's Student Code of Conduct.

-NB: The iPad Pro with Pencil enables students to annotate on screen, take notes, sketch ideas, mark up documents and show working out and thinking.
+The iPad with Apple Pencil enables students to annotate on screen, take notes, sketch ideas, mark up documents and show working out and thinking.

 We aim to have all resource books accessible on the iPad.
 Where possible, iBook textbooks will be used.
 These books have additional functionality for note-taking and interactive resources.
 Where a textbook is not available as an iBook, eBooks (PDF versions) will be used.